Foundation Board of Directors

 David Beller (he/him/his)

-David Beller is a Shareholder with Recht Kornfeld, P.C.
-With experience in more than 100 jury trials, David specializes in criminal defense litigation and the collateral consequences that accompany a criminal allegation.
-He represents individuals and organizations involved as targets, subjects, or witnesses in state and federal criminal investigations and related grand jury and pretrial proceedings.
+David Beller specializes in criminal defense, attorney and judicial discipline, and internal investigations.
+He represents individuals and organizations involved as targets, subjects, or witnesses in state and federal criminal investigations and related grand jury and pretrial proceedings, including antitrust actions.

-He has defended actions throughout Colorado and worked opposite both municipal and state prosecutors, Colorado Attorney General, Colorado Department of Regulatory Agencies, Department of Human & Health Services (TRAILS), Office of Attorney Regulation, university disciplinary boards, SEC, Department of Justice, and United States Attorney’s Offices for the Districts of Colorado and the Eastern District of California.
+He has defended actions throughout Colorado and worked opposite both municipal and state prosecutors, Colorado Attorney General, Colorado Department of Regulatory Agencies, Department of Human & Health Services (TRAILS), Office of Attorney Regulation Counsel, Judicial Discipline Commission, university disciplinary boards, SEC, Department of Justice, and United States Attorney’s Offices for the Districts of Colorado and the Eastern District of California.
 His litigation skills have also been called on to assist in the representation and support of firm clients in complex civil and regulatory actions.

 David served as President of the Colorado Criminal Defense Bar, proudly serving 1000 criminal defense lawyers, paralegals and investigators.
 He is a frequent guest lecturer at the University of Denver College of Law and at Metropolitan State University.
-He is a faculty member of Colorado Alternate Defense Counsel, teaching trial skills to Colorado criminal defense lawyers.
-He serves by appointment of the Denver Presiding Judge as a Commissioner of the Office of Municipal Public Defender and was recently appointed by the Colorado Supreme Court to serve on the Committee for Character and Fitness.
+He is a faculty member of Colorado Alternate Defense Counsel and National Criminal Defense College, teaching trial skills to Colorado criminal defense lawyers.
+He serves by appointment of the Denver Presiding Judge as a Commissioner of the Office of Municipal Public Defender, and by the Colorado Supreme Court to serve on the Committee for Character and Fitness.

 Since starting his legal career, David has consistently been recognized as one of Denver’s premier attorneys.
 In 2007, he was named by Law Week Magazine as one of Denver’s Top 20 Up and Coming Lawyers.
-He has been named one of Denver’s best criminal defense lawyers in each of the 2009-2018 editions of Super Lawyers Magazine and in 2017, 5280 Magazine named him a Denver Top Lawyer, an honor repeated in 2018.
-In 2012-2015, David was named by The National Trial Lawyers as one of Colorado’s top 40 trial lawyers under the age of 40.
-In 2014, they named him as one of the 100 best trial lawyers in the nation.
-In March 2015, the Denver Business Journal named David amongst Denver’s Top 40 business leaders under the age of 40.
+He has been named one of Denver’s best criminal defense lawyers in each of the 2009-2021 editions of Super Lawyers Magazine and 5280 Magazine named him a Denver Top Lawyer every year since 2017.
+In March 2015, the Denver Business Journal named David amongst Denver's Top 40 business leaders under the age of 40.